- What is Domestic Battery

 Special laws apply to arrests for domestic violence.
 After an arrest, a person will normally appear at an advisory hearing before a judge.
 Most domestic violence charges require a period of time a person must stay in jail before a person may be released or given a bond.
 Once you have met that minimum time period and you are given a bond, normally there also will be issued a “no contact” order.
 This order will include no contact of any type with the alleged victim.
 This would include contact through other persons, by telephone, directly or indirectly.
 Violation of this order could result in the bond being revoked and potential additional charges of violation of a pretrial release and, in certain instances, stalking or aggravated stalking.
 We can file a motion to lift the no contact order but you should not have contact if you have a no contact order, even if the other person wants it or initiates it.
 They are not under the same order, even if it is consensual, contact violates the order and can result in immediate jail even if initiated by the other person.
 You should consult with a domestic violence defense attorney about all issues when you have been charged or accused of domestic violence or domestic battery.
 We can discuss that and options available to you.

-Filing of Charges by the State Attorney’s Office
+How is the Decision to File Charges Made by the State Attorney’s Office

 An arrest itself does not automatically mean a charge will be filed by the State Attorney’s Office.
 However, the State Attorney’s Offices are aggressive in their prosecution of domestic violence.
 As a result, it is important for an experienced Pinellas County Domestic Violence Attorney, or and experienced Pasco County Domestic Violence Attorney to contact the State Attorney at the earliest opportunity regarding any defenses and mitigation regarding the arrest.
 Also, if contact is requested by both parties, that will need to be addressed before a Judge.
 It is important to see a domestic violence attorney early.
 Larry Sandefer will address with you mitigation matters and other evidence which may need to be obtained or preserved, such as photographs, telephone calls, and the names of potential witnesses.